talkpython/python-for-absolute-beginners-course/README.md

 ## Course Summary

 Learning to program can be overwhelming.
-Concepts and facts come at you fast and most courses don't cover many of them at all or at a beginner's pace. **This is not most courses**.
+Concepts and facts come at you fast and most courses don't cover many of them at all or at a beginner's pace. **This is not like most courses**.
 Python for absolute beginners is our premier course for beginning developers.
 We start at the very beginning, teaching you the big ideas and concepts covered in a CS 101 course.
 Then we move on to writing increasingly complex code and applications in Python.